 Google Search Console: log in, click on “Settings”, then “Users and permissions”, and “Add user”.
 User rights can be “Full”, or “Restricted”.
 Google’s documentation explains the access details for both, under “Permission details”, on this link: Managing owners, users, and permissions.
 Post explaining how to connect a website to Google Search Console.

 Domain registrar: if you trust someone enough to give them the keys to your home, then you could give them login for your domain registrar.
 I suppose.
 A developer could ask you to set certain nameservers with your registrar.
 Which is fine.
 Log in and configure nameservers yourself.
 Someone else logging into your domain registrar asks for a lot of trust and a rather good explanation why.

 7. My personal opinion and experience

-Now, such level of trust is surely flattering, but it is also a burden.
+Now, such a level of trust is surely flattering, but it is also a burden.
 I usually suggest that, even if I get the login passwords, they be changed after the job is done.
 In case of any problems: it is easier to find the culprit when the number of suspects is as small as possible.

-Yes, exceptions can be made, for people one has a long lasting relation with, being practically a part of a team.
+Yes, exceptions can be made, for the people one has a long-lasting relation with, being practically a part of a team.
 Still, caution is not the same as doubt.
 I keep all the passwords in an encrypted format, for work I use a Linux computer with the encrypted disk and, because of my work, I’m more cautious than “normal people”.
 Are all the developers like that?
 I’d say: “I hope they aren’t”. 🙂